alxdavids/ourbbg/content/post/martin-burnley.md

 employees, have never really stuck to a man that takes immense pride in publicly engorging the myth of his business acumen.
 However, with nothing to show from a season that has been left in tatters, the teflon veneer may finally be wearing off.

+Morris's legacy will probably be defined by who he passes the club onto, rather than anything he managed in his own time.
+At the time of writing, a young man with plausible links to the far-right in Spain and financed by a set of essentially unknown backers seems to be the heir apparent.
+So it seems like everything is finally heading in the right direction, no?

 ## So, *where* did it all go wrong?